Skip to main content

 Profile

 His radical choreographies have explored issues such as the politics of ethnicity, tradition, mythology, consumer society and the environment, bringing him critical international acclaim and gaining him a reputation as a groundbreaking creator of dance theatre.
 His work was shown at the prestigious Venice Biennial, the Adelaide Festival, Prague Quadrennial, the 250th Mozart Anniversary of the Vienna Festival, the London International Theatre Festival, the Edinburgh International Festival, at the Theater Der Welt and many other renowned festivals and venues.
 Ponifasio is a High Chief of the Samoans, holding the honorary family title of Sala, from Leauva’a, his father's village.
-He featured at the Holland Festival twice before, with Paradise (2005) and Birds with Skymirrors (2011).
+He featured at the Holland Festival three times before, with Paradise (2005), Birds with Skymirrors (2011), and The Crimson House (2014).

 Past events